acpotluri/lfqa_summary/README.md

 ## Introduction
 This is the repository for annotated data and model for this paper: </br>

 > Abhilash Potluri, Fangyuan Xu and Eunsol Choi.
-Concise Answers to Complex Questions:Summarization of Long-Form Answers.
+Concise Answers to Complex Questions: Summarization of Long-Form Answers.
 In: Proceedings of ACL.
 2023.
 >
 ## Data

-All our annotated data is stored in `data/summary_data.json`, each example is a json with the following field:
+All our annotated data is stored in the `data` folder, split into a train/dev/test split where each example is a json with the following fields:
 * `type`: The type of the annotation, all data should have `summary` as the value.
 * `dataset`: The dataset this QA pair belongs to, one of [`NQ`, `ELI5`, `Web-GPT`].
 * `q_id`: The question id, same as the original NQ or ELI5 dataset.